 Students adhere to the Clinical Competency Progression Policy within the general diagnostic clinical assignment areas.
 After successfully passing a laboratory procedure evaluation and completing sufficient practice under direct supervision, students are required to complete a patient examination as a competency evaluation within the diagnostic radiology department.
-When performing the evaluation, a clinical faculty member or a designated evening technologist will use the Clinical Competency General Diagnostic Procedure Evaluation tool to determine a grade and competency achievement for the student.
-The student must attain a passing grade in order to progress to performing the examination under indirect supervision.
-If a student fails the evaluation, he/she is given remediation and the opportunity to be re-evaluated.
+When performing the evaluation, a clinical faculty member or a designated preceptor will use the Clinical Competency General Diagnostic Procedure Evaluation tool to determine a grade and competency achievement for the student.
+The student must attain a passing grade in order to progress to performing the examination and the opportunity to be re-evaluated.
 The evaluation tool grades are averaged and constitute a specific percent of the overall clinical course grade for each student.
 Student performance and the evaluation tool are based on the following objectives: